pydata/xarray/doc/user-guide/data-structures.rst

 .. note::

-  xarray's terminology differs from the `CF terminology`_, where the "dimension coordinates" are called "coordinate variables", and the "non-dimension coordinates" are called "auxiliary coordinate variables" (see :issue:`1295` for more details).
+  Xarray's terminology differs from the `CF terminology`_, where the "dimension coordinates" are called "coordinate variables", and the "non-dimension coordinates" are called "auxiliary coordinate variables" (see :issue:`1295` for more details).